 The simplest way to avoid wet stacking during monthly exercise is to run the generator at the manufacturer's recommended minimum loading.
-Because data center operators do not wish to transition to building load, the monthly exercise requires use of a load bank, which can be used to supplement or perform loaded maintenance activities.
+Because many operators do not wish to transition to building load, the monthly exercise requires use of a load bank, which can be used to supplement or perform loaded maintenance activities.

 This load-bank testing artificially boosts the load placed on the generator to burn the accumulated buildup.
-Most generator operators recommend that load-bank testing be done monthly for a minimum of 30 minutes runtime.
+Most generator manufacturers recommend that load-bank testing be done monthly for a minimum runtime of 30 minutes.

-In addition to runtime, data centers also need to consider the time it takes to setup the load bank.
-For a typical data center facility using between five and ten generators, that can add up to a significant time commitment by operations personnel, not to mention fuel consumption.
+In addition to runtime, operators also need to consider the time it takes to setup the load bank, which can add up to a significant time commitment by operations personnel, not to mention fuel consumption, for facilities that manage multiple generators.